 3. Assets have been accumulated over the years of the marriage, and negotiations as to how to best divide them must take into consideration the type of asset, etc.

 4. Funds that supported one household may now have to support two, a budget is very important

 5. Given the time horizon, cash flow is very important to consider over the long run to make well informed decisions

-Every divorce is different, not all of these factors may apply and in some cases there are more.
+Every divorce is different, all of these factors may not apply and in some cases there are more.
 In all cases, careful review must be done to help you make decisions based on facts.